roseengineering/phasedarray_abcd/README.md

 and from Capt.
 Paul Lee N6PL's "The Amateur Radio Vertical Antenna Handbook".

 The first group of functions calculate the ABCD matrix.
-The order of the components are entered in order from the source side to the load side.
+The impedance of the components are passed in order from the source side to the load side.

 ```